JingxiangH/JingxiangH.github.io/_research/research-5.md

 The turnover rate has been consistenly remained at a high level in the manufacturing industry in Ethiopia.
 We are interested in whether temporary income shock will lead to increase in early turnover.

-My RA work includes constructing datasets and conducting preliminary regression analysis.
-This involves merging and appending datasets, initial Geographic Information System (GIS) analysis, and various string processing.
-The tasks are primarily completed using Python and Stata.
+My work includes constructing datasets and conducting preliminary regression analysis and initial Geographic Information System (GIS) analysis.
+I have extensively used string processing and large language models (LLM) in these works.